CryptoLions/SimpleAssets/ricardian/SimpleAssets.contracts.md

 icon: https://cryptolions.io/assets/images/sa-icons-256/authorupdate.png#0b11c9c4e41b6ba1b00bd907c671f7ddc9e2f9caf26580f0b2e7c73e02f36ff3
 ---

-Used to updated author information, and asset display recommendations created with the regauthor action.
-This action replaces the fields data and stemplate.
-To remove author entry, call this action with null strings for data and stemplate.
+Used to updated author information, and asset display recommendations created with the authorreg action.
+This action replaces the fields dappinfo and fieldtypes.
+To remove author entry, call this action with null strings for dappinfo and fieldtypes.

 Input parameters:
-`author`      - authors account who will create assets; `data`        - stringified json.
+`author`      - authors account who will create assets; `dappinfo`    - stringified json.
 Recommendations to include: game, company, logo, url, desc;
-`stemplate`   - stringified json with key:state values, where key is key from mdata or idata and
+`fieldtypes`  - stringified json with key:state values, where key is key from mdata or idata and
 				state indicates recommended way of displaying field: url, img, webgl, mp3, video, hide (ie. don't display), etc.
-`imgpriority` - json with assosiation category with type of image or video
+`priorityimg` - json with assosiation category with type of image or video
-				txt	    - default
+				txt	- text (default)
 				url	- show as clickable URL
 				img	- link to img file
 				webgl	- link to webgl file
 				mp3	- link to mp3 file
 				video	- link to video file
 				hide	- do not show
 				imgb 	- image as string in binary format